 In 2021, the Company had a full year of operations from the Caburé natural gas field and activities focused on maintaining and optimizing operations from the field.
 Development activities in 2021 were focused on the Murucututu project including installation of a pipeline to connect the 183(1) well to the Caburé transfer pipeline.
-Additional capital activities related to preliminary costs and long-lead purchases for exploration wells planned to be drilled in 2022.
+Additional capital activities related to preliminary costs and long-lead purchases for exploration wells drilled in 2022.

-The terms of the Credit Facility were amended on March 2, 2021 to clarify certain covenant calculations and again on April 15, 2021 to eliminate the PIK interest, extend the maturity date to October 8, 2023 and relax certain covenants on dividend payments.
-Throughout 2021 Alvopetro repaid total advances of \$9.0 million under the Credit Facility, with an aggregate \$6.5 million outstanding as of December 31, 2021.
+The terms of the Credit Facility were amended on March 2, 2021 to clarify certain covenant calculations and amended again on April 15, 2021 to eliminate the PIK interest, extend the maturity date to October 8, 2023 and relax certain covenants on dividend payments.
+Throughout 2021 Alvopetro repaid total advances of \$9.0 million under the Credit Facility, leaving an aggregate \$6.5 million outstanding as of December 31, 2021.

 On September 7, 2021, the articles of the Corporation were amended to undertake a 2,100 to 1 share consolidation followed immediately by a 1 to 700 share split (the "Share Restructuring"), for an effective 3 to 1 share consolidation.
 Shareholders who held less than 2,100 Common Shares immediately prior to the Share Restructuring and received less than one Common Share following the share consolidation were entitled to receive a cash payment in exchange for their Common Shares and did not participate in the share split.
-All references to Common Shares and share repurchase warrants in this AIF have been adjusted to reflect the impact of the Share Restructuring.
+All references to Common Shares and share purchase warrants in this AIF have been adjusted to reflect the impact of the Share Restructuring.

 On September 21, 2021, the Company declared its first quarterly dividend of \$0.06 per Common Share to shareholders of record on September 28, 2021; paid on October 14, 2021.
 The second quarterly dividend of \$0.06 per Common Share was declared on December 15, 2021 to shareholders of record on December 30, 2021 and was paid on January 14, 2022.
+A total of \$4.1 million of dividends were declared in 2021.

-Key Operational Highlights:
+Key Highlights:

-- annual average natural gas, oil and NGL sales of 2,358 boepd; - realized natural gas sales price of \$6.50/Mcf, an overall realized sales price of \$40.64 per boe and an operating netback of \$33.39 per boe; - net income of \$5.6 million, cash flows from operations of \$24.3 million and funds flow from operations of \$24.6 million; and - capital expenditures of \$4.5 million.
+- annual average natural gas, oil and NGL sales of 2,358 boepd; - realized natural gas sales price of \$6.50/Mcf, an overall realized sales price of \$40.64 per boe and an operating netback of \$33.39 per boe; - net income of \$5.6 million, cash flows from operating activities of \$24.3 million and funds flow from operations of \$24.6 million; - Repayment of \$9.0 million of Credit Facility; and - capital expenditures of \$4.5 million.